jenkinsci/helm-charts/charts/jenkins/README.md

   `Manage Jenkins` -> `Configuration as Code` -> `Download Configuration`
 - prepare your values file for the update e.g. add additional configuration as code setting that you need.
   The export taken from above might be a good starting point for this.
-  In addition the [demos](https://github.com/jenkinsci/configuration-as-code-plugin/tree/master/demos) from the plugin itself are quite useful.
+  In addition, the [demos](https://github.com/jenkinsci/configuration-as-code-plugin/tree/master/demos) from the plugin itself are quite useful.
 - Test drive those setting on a separate installation
 - Put Jenkins to Quiet Down mode so that it does not accept new jobs `<JENKINS_URL>/quietDown`